Debt consolidation loans

 Debt avalanche method

 The debt avalanche method prioritizes paying off high-interest debt.
 Start by listing all your debts from highest to lowest interest rate.
-You make minimum payments on all debts while putting any extra money toward the highest-interest debt to pay it off faster.
-Once you've cleared the highest-interest balance, move on to the next-highest and follow the same strategy.
-This method can help you save on interest in the long run.
+Then make minimum payments on all of your debts, putting any extra money toward the highest-interest debt to pay it off faster.
+Once that’s paid off, you can focus on your next highest interest rate debt, rolling your payments from the first debt in to pay down the balance faster.
+Finally, repeat the process until you’ve paid off all of your debts.

 Personal loans